giantswarm/docs/src/content/guides/accessing-services-from-the-outside/index.md

 Your Giant Swarm cluster typically comes with an Ingress Controller based on [NGINX](https://nginx.org/), which we run for you in your clusters.

-**Note:** If you are running on an AWS installation using tenant cluster release > 10.0.0, you will need to first install an Ingress Controller on your cluster.
+**Note:** If you are running on an AWS installation using workload cluster release > 10.0.0, you will need to first install an Ingress Controller on your cluster.

 You can expose Services publicly by setting up a simple Ingress.
 You can do this with an ingress manifest.